 Studies assessed several screening tests, including the 50-g OGCT, measurement of fasting plasma glucose or HbA1c level, and risk factor-based screening.
 The studies confirmed GDM by using criteria developed by Carpenter and Coustan, ADA (endorsed from 2000-2010), the National Diabetes Data Group (NDDG), WHO, and others.
-The lack of a gold standard to confirm a diagnosis of assessment, by domain.
+The lack of a gold standard to confirm a diagnosis of GDM limited our ability to compare the results of studies that used different diagnostic criteria.
+Different criteria resulted in different rates of prevalence, regardless of similarities across study settings and patient characteristics.